-Hence one obtains an element $Q_*R_*\left[M_+\right]\in H_d\left(BSL\left({\Bbb F}\right);{\Bbb Q}\right)$.
-Unfortunately we did not succeed to prove its nontriviality, i.e.\ to evaluate the Borel regulator.
-Therefore we will in the remainder of this section pursue a different approach, closer in spirit to \cite{gon}, but surrounding the problem that $\partial M$ may be disconnected.
-We mention that another "basis-point independent" approach might use multicomplexes in the sense of Gromov, but also here we were not able to compute the Borel regulator in the case that there are 3 or more boundary components.
-Also, in the case of hyperbolic 3-manifolds, yet another approach is due to Neumann-Yang \cite{ny}.
-It should be interesting to generalize and compare the different constructions.
+Hence one obtains an element in $H_d\left(\mid BSL\left({\Bbb F}\right)\mid;{\Bbb Q}\right)$.
+Unfortunately we did not succeed to prove its nontriviality, i.e.\ to evaluate the Borel class.
+Therefore we will in the remainder of Section 4 pursue a different approach, closer in spirit to \cite{gon}, but surrounding the problem that $\partial M$ may be disconnected.